Common Mistakes

 1: using namespace

-Every new developer that comes to C++ always starts writing code like this:
+Every new developer who comes to C++ always starts writing code like this:

 myfirstprog.cpp